 JavaScript 101: Data Types

-Every programming language needs to know the kinds of data it will be working with.
+Every programming language needs to know what kind of data its working with.
 By knowing and learning about how a computer language uses data we can write better programs.
+Or at the very least, fewer bugs.
+Hopefully.

-When we define a variable in Javascript assigning a variable gives that variable a “type” as an attribute.
+When we define a variable in Javascript, assigning it gives that variable a “type” as an attribute.
+Think of it like labelling boxes when you move house.
+Except you never actually move house, you just keep accumulating boxes.
+Forever.

-A “type” or “data type” is defined as “an attribute of data which tells the compiler or interpreter how the programmer intends to use the data”, put simply its a way of telling a compiler what type of data we want to use.
+A “type” or “data type” is defined as “an attribute of data which tells the compiler or interpreter how the programmer intends to use the data”.
+Put simply its a way of telling a compiler what type of data we want to use.
+Its like ordering at a restaurant.
+You dont just say “food please”, you specify what you want.
+Unless you’re at a buffet, in which case, go wild.

-A “primitive data type” just means the data types a language can recognise “out of the box” or without any extra “steps”.
+A “primitive data type” just means the data types a language can recognise out of the box, without any extra steps.
 Most languages will come with their own primitives, and Javascript uses the following 7 primitive data types:

 string; // words and sentences eg. "foo"